ManiMatter/decluttarr/README.md

 Use latest version of qBittorrent.

 ## Credits
-- ManiMatter for making this, I just forked it to fix some stuff
 - Script for detecting stalled downloads expanded on code by MattDGTL/sonarr-radarr-queue-cleaner
 - Script to read out config expanded on code by syncarr/syncarr
 - SONARR/RADARR team & contributors for their great product, API documenation, and guidance in their Discord channel
 - Particular thanks to them for adding an additional flag to their API that allowed this script detect downloads stuck finding metadata
+- craggles17 for arm compatibility
+- Fxsch for improved documentation / ReadMe

 ## Disclaimer
 This script comes free of any warranty, and you are using it at your own risk.